chemfiles/chemfiles/doc/src/index.rst

     Chemfiles follow `semantic versionning <http://semver.org/>`_.
 This means that all 0.x.y versions are compatible for all y, but 0.x and 0.(x+1) are not compatible.
-This also means that when chemfiles will reach 1.0.0, all code using 1.0.0 will be compatible with 1.x.y for all x and y.
+This also means that when chemfiles reaches 1.0.0, all code using 1.0.0 will be compatible with 1.x.y for any x and y.

 .. _Python interface: https://chemfiles.github.io/chemfiles.py/latest/
 .. _Fortran interface: https://chemfiles.github.io/chemfiles.f03/latest/